lalitakapadia/react-portfolio-lk/README.md

 4. From the second list of options, select your variant; for our activities in class, we'll be using `JavaScript`.

 5. `cd` into your newly created project folder and run `npm install`.

-    * In later activities we'll add additional NPM packages to our `vite` apps such as 'bootstrap', 'dotenv', and 'axios'.

-6. Run `npm dev`/`npm run dev` and navigate to the prompted URL to see your app.

-### When you would like to scaffold a new `vite` application on your own, follow these steps
-1. In the command line, navigate to the desired parent folder and run `npm create vite@4.4.1`.

-    * 🔑 *Note*: This command will automatically create a sub-folder which will house your React application; you do not need to perform a `mkdir` command to create one manually.

-2. Enter the desired name of your new project folder.

-3. From the first list of options, select your framework; for our activities in class, we'll be using `React`.

-4. From the second list of options, select your variant; for our activities in class, we'll be using `JavaScript`.

-5. `cd` into your newly created project folder and run `npm install`.

-    * In later activities we'll add additional NPM packages to our `vite` apps such as 'bootstrap', 'dotenv', and 'axios'.
+In later activities we'll add additional NPM packages to our vite apps such as 'bootstrap', 'dotenv', and 'axios'.

 6. Run `npm dev`/`npm run dev` and navigate to the prompted URL to see your app.